siegelal7/Find-Your-Adventure/README.md

 ## Design Elements

-We chose to design our web-app using only one url and using DOM manipulation and event listeners to change the content on demand.
+We chose to design our web-app using only one url and using DOM manipulation and event listeners to change the content as needed.

 ### _JavaScript_